IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

 You must download a JSON representation of the dataset, edit the JSON you download, and then send the updated JSON to the Dataverse installation.

-For example, after making your edits, your JSON file might look like :download:`dataset-update-metadata.json <../_static/api/dataset-update-metadata.json>` which you would send to the Dataverse installation like this:
+For example, after making your edits, your JSON file might look like ``dataset-update-metadata.json`` located at ``/_static/api/dataset-update-metadata.json`` which you would send to the Dataverse installation like this:

 .. code-block:: bash